-If you’ve made your choice that a gas BBQ is for you then the next decision you’ll be asked to make is whether you want a natural gas or LPG barbecue.
+If you’ve made your choice that a gas BBQ is for you then the next decision you’ll be asked to make is whether you want natural gas or LPG to fuel your barbecue.
 It’s a simple choice and by the time you’ve read this page you’ll have a very clear idea about what is the best solution for you.

 Natural gas is essentially that which is supplied by your local utility company.
 It’s the same stuff that’s used to fire your boiler or indoor cooker piped directly into your house.
 So for your BBQ it’s simply just a matter of directing a pipe to your outdoor kitchen and connecting it up.
 The negative is that once your barbecue is plumbed in, that’s it, you can’t move it.